About the Workshop

 Additional Course Information

-The Botox training program provides the fundamentals of botulinum toxin Type-A and cosmetic indications for its use.
-You’ll leave the lecture hall with the knowledge you need to administer all common and not-so-common procedures involving Botox and to perform other common facial esthetics techniques.
+The Neurotoxins training program provides the foundations of botulinum toxin Type-A and cosmetic indications for its use.
+Once you have completed the lecture part of the course, you will have the core knowledge needed to administer all common and not-so-common procedures involving Neurotoxins and other popular facial aesthetics.

-Attend our Detroit area Complete Botox® Training program, and you’ll learn:
+When you attend our New York Complete Neurotoxins Training program, you'll learn:

-- Basic facial anatomy and key Botox injection sites
+- Basic facial anatomy and key Neurotoxins injection sites

-- The differences between the botulinum toxin Type-A products (such as Botox®, Xeomin®, and Jeuveau®).
+- The differences between the botulinum toxin Type-A products.
 For those interested in getting the most from the course training, we have conveniently scheduled the Dermal Filler Training program in the afternoon.
-This course will teach Dermal Filler products (such as Restylane®, Juvederm®, and Radiesse®, Belotero®, and more. )
+This course will teach Dermal Filler products.

-- Specific techniques and methods for injecting Botox procedures
+- Specific techniques and methods for injecting Neurotoxins procedures

 - The mechanism of action for each type of medication and formulation

-- How to identify ideal candidates for Botox treatments and exclude unsuitable candidates (such as those with medical contraindications)
+- How to identify ideal candidates for Neurotoxins treatments and exclude unsuitable candidates (such as those with medical contraindications)

 - How to properly and effectively inject botulinum toxin Type-A while reducing procedure risk and patient complications